MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 You can change the address of up to 100 sites at a time.
 To change an additional site address, wait for another change to finish.

 > [!NOTE]
-> If you make an error in the new name specified, please follow the [recommended steps to revert the change.](#reverting-an-erroneous-site-address-change)
+> If you need to revert a site address change, follow the steps in [Revert a site address change](#revert-a-site-address-change).

 ## Communicate the address change to users